Register for Free edWebinars Below

 - Generating interest in reading to create a thirst for a reading life, and consistent read-aloud experiences can be the best enticement there is.

 - Immersing students in content-specific vocabulary paired with images that will help them build background information and schema for upcoming independent reading of denser texts.

 - Encouraging students to ask meaningful questions and have robust and authentic conversations.

-This edWebinar will be of particular value to kindergarten through elementary school teachers, librarians, and school and district leaders.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of particular value to kindergarten through elementary school teachers, librarians, and school and district leaders.

 About the Presenter